 |Cherimoya||South America||Sweet and creamy||Smoothie, salad, ice cream, juice|

 |Dragon Fruit||Central and South America||Sweet and fresh||Smoothie, ice cream, jam, pudding, juice|

 |Durian||Southeast Asia||Sweet and creamy||Cake, smoothie, ice cream|

 Acai, also known as acai berry, is a native fruit of Central and South America.
-It is widely cultivated in the Amazon rainforest, especially in Brazil and Peru.
-In the 1990s, people brought acai berries to the West, but it was not until 2009 that acai became popular.
+It is widely cultivated in the Amazon rainforest.
+It is also a common fruit in Brazil and Peru.
+Plus, in the 1990s, people brought acai berries to the West, but it was not until 2009 that acai became popular.